Are you considering hay farming in Kenya’s arid and semi-arid lands (ASALs) but unsure about its profitability?

 While pasture production has many benefits for you, below are the common challenges affecting hay farming in Kenya.

-Hay yields in the last 5 years were affected by wildfires, floods, droughts, and locust infestation.
+Hay yields are commonly affected by wildfires, floods, droughts, and locust infestation.

 The profitability of hay production is easily affected by drought cycles.
 The prices and sales foes high during drought years and drop during the average to good rainfall years.
 This may require you to construct or hire storage that might be expensive for you.